 During residency, you will experience academic psychiatry at the University of Kansas Medical Center, mental health care at the Veterans Administration Medical Centers, and community mental health care in our local communities for a diverse and well-rounded training experience.
 Both psychotherapy and psychopharmacology are important elements of the training and begin in the first year.
 We provide protected lecture time every Tuesday morning from 8 a.m. to noon.

 Our residents are our best asset!
 We make sure to listen to the feedback they give us.
-We have created a Liaison Committee that consists of two residents from each class to meet at least quarterly to bring up opportunities for growth and improvement.
+Our Liaison Committee consists of one to two residents from each class that meet monthly to bring up opportunities for growth and improvement in the program.
 We also have fun!
 We have a full day retreat for the residents each year and various other activities planned by the resident social committee.

 Thank you for your interest in our program, and I hope you consider applying to the University of Kansas Psychiatry Residency Program.